DSCI-310-2024/DSCI-310-Group-11-Cricket-Analysis/README.md

 To add any other dependencies to the analysis:

 1. Create a new branch and add the dependency to the Dockerfile file.
 2. Re-build the new image locally to make sure everything runs properly.
+We recommend using the tag `dsci310_group11:latest` when building.
 3. Push the changes to GitHub.
 Since we have built our GitHub actions workflow, the new image will be pushed to DockerHub automatically.
 4. Update the image tag on the `docker-compose.yml` file so that it uses the new container image.
 5. Open a pull request and merge the new branch with the main branch.

 ## Licenses
 The License was derived from the MIT License.
+The License and code for building the GitHub Actions Workflow for containerization was derived from the [Dockerfile Practice Repository](https://github.com/ttimbers/dsci310-dockerfile-practice/tree/main)

 ## Dataset
 The data was all sourced from [Cricsheet](https://cricsheet.org/).